 - Take place in Montgomery County, MD;

-- Residencies may be in-person or virtual but must follow the social distance guidelines required by Montgomery County.
+Residencies may be in person or virtual but must follow current COVID-19 guidelines for in-person events as required by the Montgomery County Health Department.
+(Click here for additional information.)

 - Alternatively, the residency may take place at a school with a school-wide FARMS rate less than 35% if the proposed residency will specifically serve students within a clearly defined program that serves ESOL students or students with disabilities, as listed on the school’s MCPS Schools at a Glance page.

-- If the residency will take place at a non-public school, the applicant must provide information that is comparable to that found on the MCPS Schools at a Glance page, including the FARMS and ESOL rate for the school.
+- If the residency will take place at a non-public school, the applicant must provide information that is comparable to that found on the MCPS Schools at a Glance page, including the FARMS and ESOL and Special Education programs.

 Need to review or download your application?
 Access SurveyMonkey Apply (SM Apply) here: https://artsandhumanities.smapply.io/